ThomasVrancken/info9023-mlops/README.md

 | 06/05/2024 | W10        | Sprint 5       | CICD                                 |                            |
 | 13/05/2024 | W11        | Closing sprint | Ethics & Real world use cases        |                            |

-## Course pillars
+## Course culture

-The objective of this course is to provide the following:

-- **Theory**: Fundamental concepts of MLOps.
-Why is it important, framework, type of implementation, best practices, …
+#### Pillars
+1. **Relevant**: Focused on core concepts of building ML applications.
+Tailored choice of current best practices.
+2. **Practical**: Concrete Labs, resources, real life examples, time to experiment, support line, …
+3. **Engagin**: Interactive class session.
+Healthy tempo (break out exercises, QA, …). … And lots of memes.

+#### Learning Streams
+There are 3 points of learnings for students following this course:
+1. **Lectures**: Present theoretical concepts and practices.
+Usually the first part of each class.
-- **Technical skills**: Labs are there to show how to use key basic tools of ML Engineering.
+2. **Labs**: Labs are there to learn how to use key tools widely used to build ML systems.
+They've been cherry picked based on usability, performance, popularity and accessibility.
-Tools are chosen based on popularity, being open-source and ease of utilisation.
-- **Project**: We will apply the theoretical and technical learnings on one large group project.
+3. **Project**: You will apply the theoretical and technical learnings in one large group project.
+You will build a ML application in an engaging way - you're in the driving seat.
-The project will empower you to build applications in a creative way.
-- **Engaging**: Always discuss!
-Goal to have interactive classes and labs.
-The classes are built to follow a healthy tempo, to be engaging, frequently give time for open questions, group discussions... and of course the (not so) occasional meme.

 ## Topics covered